 You will need a secondary source of electricity – our favorite continues to be to use an inverter-generator.
 We continue to investigate solar power.
 I feel sure we will make the jump quite soon.

-- DUAL STORAGE AREA&POWERFUL CAPACITY - Euhomy car refrigerator is equipped with two zone, divided into 8L fridge zone and 37L freezer zone.
+- DUAL STORAGE AREA&POWERFUL CAPACITY - Euhomy car refrigerator is equipped with two zone.
 Dual storage areas can reduce odor.
 Portable refrigerator freezer allows you to store a variety of foods while keeping fresh.
-This powerful rv fridge can hold 46cans cola, or 28 bottles water or 15 bottles red wine, which fully meets RV1 / truck drivers,boat owners and campers to store seafood, snacks, meat, and beverages, travel, boating, and camping needs.
+This powerful rv fridge can hold 36cans cola, or 20 bottles water or 12 bottles red wine, which fully meets RV1 / truck drivers,boat owners and campers to store seafood, snacks, meat, and beverages, travel, boating, and camping needs.

 - HIGH EFFICIENCY&LOW ENERGY CONSUMPTION - Euhomy 12 volt freezer adopts advanced 3D refrigeration technology and is equipped with a powerful compressor for fast cooling.
 Our 12v freezer has UL energy-saving certification, which consumes very low energy.
 You could choose ECO mode for energy-saving or MAX mode for fast cooling.Our car portable fridge average energy consumption is only 45W, which is equivalent to the power consumption of a car navigator.This will benefit your wallet.